Tom Brady: College career

-Brady played college football at the University of Michigan from 1995 to 1999.
-After redshirting in 1995, Brady spent the next two years as a backup quarterback, while teammate and future NFL quarterback Brian Griese led the 1997 Wolverines to an undefeated season, which was capped by a victory in the Rose Bowl and a share of the national championship.
-When he initially enrolled at Michigan, Brady was seventh on the depth chart, and he had an intense struggle to get some playing time.
-At one point, Brady hired a sports psychologist to help him cope with frustration and anxiety; he even considered transferring to the University of California, Berkeley to play for the California Golden Bears.
-He worked closely with assistant athletic director Greg Harden, who met with Brady every week to build his confidence and to maximize his performance on the field.
+Brady played college football at the University of Michigan for the Wolverines from 1995 to 1999.
+After redshirting in 1995, Brady spent the next two years as a backup quarterback, while future NFL quarterback Brian Griese led the 1997 Wolverines to an undefeated season, capped by victory in the 1998 Rose Bowl and a share of the national championship.
+Initially, Brady was seventh on the depth chart, and struggled to get playing time.
+Brady hired a sports psychologist to help him cope with frustration and anxiety, and considered transferring to the University of California, Berkeley.
+He worked closely with assistant athletic director Greg Harden, who met with Brady every week to build his confidence and maximize his performance.
 Brady told 60 Minutes in 2014: "He will always be somebody I rely on for sound advice and mentorship.
 He has helped me with my own personal struggles in both athletics and in life.
 Greg really pushed me in a direction that I wasn't sure I could go."

 On September 28, 1996, Brady appeared in his first collegiate game after Michigan was up 35–3 against UCLA late in the fourth quarter.
 His first-ever pass attempt was intercepted by Phillip Ward and returned for a 42-yard touchdown.

 Under Michigan head coach Lloyd Carr, Brady battled for the starting job with Drew Henson and ultimately started every game in the 1998 and 1999 seasons.
-Brady was All-Big Ten honorable mention both seasons and was the team captain in his senior year.

-During his first full year as the starter, he set new Michigan records for most pass attempts and completions in a season, for a total of 214.
-He set a school record for completions in a 31–16 loss against Ohio State in 1998, a season in which Michigan shared the Big Ten Conference title.
-Brady capped that season with a 45–31 win over Arkansas in the Citrus Bowl.
+Brady was All-Big Ten Conference honorable mention both seasons and team captain in his senior year.
+During his first full year as the starter, he set Michigan records for most pass attempts and completions in a season, for a total of 214.
+He set a school record for completions in a 31–16 loss against Ohio State in 1998, a season in which Michigan shared the Big Ten title.
+Brady capped that season with a 45–31 win over Arkansas in the 1999 Citrus Bowl.